apache/incubator-nlpcraft/README.md

 ## Key Features
 ### Programmable Intents
-Fully programmable, advanced intent DSL with deterministic matching provides easy to use and expressive mechanism for a complex intent logic.
+Fully programmable, advanced NLPCraft IDL (Intent Definition Language) with deterministic matching provides easy to use and expressive mechanism for a complex intent logic.

 ### Short-Term-Memory
 Advanced out-of-the-box support for maintaining and managing conversational context that is fully integrated with intent matching.